TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

     -   IPOs dispatcher
 -   Once initialized, the kernel starts applications in the user space and lets the user to log in.

+## Control group (cgroup)

+Cgroup is a logical box that holds the resource limits of a process, i.e., defining the maximum amount of CPU, memory, and I/O a process can use.

 ## Namespace

 A Linux namespace is a kernel-defined logical box that holds a specific software resource for a process or a group of processes within the namespace.
 A namespace creates a lightweight and isolated environment.